apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BatchParametersTemplate provides an optional Go template string to format the batch input data
+<p>Specifies a Go template string for formatting batch input data.
-passed into the STDIN of the script when <code>batchReload</code> is set to &lsquo;True&rsquo;.
+It&rsquo;s used when <code>batchReload</code> is &lsquo;True&rsquo; to format data passed into STDIN of the script.
-The template uses the updated parameters&rsquo; key-value pairs, accessible via the &lsquo;$&rsquo; variable.
+The template accesses key-value pairs of updated parameters via the &lsquo;$&rsquo; variable.
-This allows for custom formatting of the input data.
+This allows for custom formatting of the input data.</p>
-Example template:</p>
+<p>Example template:</p>
 <pre><code class="language-yaml">batchParametersTemplate: |-
 &#123;&#123;- range $pKey, $pValue := $ &#125;&#125;
 &#123;&#123; printf &quot;%s:%s&quot; $pKey $pValue &#125;&#125;